Getting Around Canada

 The Trans-Canada Highway spans the entire country.
 Aside from this, road classification differs according to province/territory.
 Most roads are numbered; major highways generally have low numbers while minor routes are likely to have high numbers assigned to them.

-Available in all cities and from airports to full licence holders over 21 years of age, except in Saskatchewan which has a minimum age of 18.
-For some car hire companies, drivers may need to be at least 25 years old.
+Car hire is available in all cities and from airports to full licence holders over 21 years of age, except in Saskatchewan which has a minimum age of 18.
+For some car hire companies, an underage fee will apply for driver under 25.

 It’s easy to hail a cab on the street or pick up a taxi from your hotel or a designated rank in all Canadian towns and cities.

-Greyhound (tel: +1 800 661 8747; www.greyhound.ca) is Canada’s main coach line and runs a comprehensive network across Canada.
+Greyhound (tel: +1 800 661 8747; www.greyhound.ca) is one of Canada’s main coach lines and runs a comprehensive network across Canada.
 Smaller, regional operators also offer services within individual provinces.

 Right turns on red lights are legal in Canada except in Montreal.
-Generally, speed limits are 100-120kph (62-75mph) on motorways (depending on province/territory), 80kph (55mph) on rural highways and 50kph (30mph) in cities.
-Seat belts are compulsory for all passengers and child car seats must be used by small children.
+Depending on the province/territory, speed limits are 100-120kph (62-75mph) on motorways 80kph–100kph (50mph-62mph) on rural highways and 50kph (31mph) in cities.
+Seat belts are compulsory for all passengers.
+Child car seats must be used by small children across Canada and booster seats are only compulsory in some provinces.

-Radar detection devices are strictly prohibited in many provinces and studded tyres are illegal in southern Ontario.
-If you’re driving in the interior of British Columbia or Quebec between December and March, you must fit your car with winter tyres.
+Radar detection devices are strictly prohibited in many provinces.
+Studded tyres are illegal in southern Ontario unless you’re a northern Ontario resident or visiting from out-of-province.
+If you’re driving in the interior of Quebec between December and March, you must fit your car with winter tyres.
+Winter tyres or tyre chains are also required in certain designated areas in British Columbia and in Banff National Park and Jasper National Park, Alberta, between November and March.
 Many provinces require drivers to keep headlights on during the day.

 CAA (tel: +1 800 222 4357; www.caa.ca).